 Overview

-You will undertake practice-led learning and research alongside leading industry professionals.
-You will immerse yourself in developing and enhancing professional techniques in acting, text, voice, movement, and performance for stage and screen.
-This programme is for individuals aiming for a Master’s in acting for stage and screen, providing a well-rounded education for future actors.
+Through practice-led learning and research alongside leading industry professionals, you will be immersed in developing and enhancing professional techniques in acting, text, voice, movement, and performance for stage and screen.
+This programme is designed for individuals aiming for a Master’s in acting for stage and screen, providing a well-rounded education for future actors.

 Our goal is to develop flexible and versatile actor-entrepreneurs who are empowered through mastery of their craft across diverse mediums, spaces, and platforms.

-From the initial idea through to performance or screening, we will encourage and support you in finessing your craft.
-You will deepen your understanding of your creative, collaboration, performance, and research processes.
+From the initial idea through to performance or screening, we will encourage and support you in finessing your craft and deepening your understanding of your creative, collaboration, performance, and research processes.

-We will support you in directing your development and research process to leverage your creative toolkit of skills for a wide range of professional contexts.
-The acting for stage and screen postgraduate course will help refine your professional approach across the industry.
+You will be supported to direct your development and research process to leverage your creative toolkit of skills for a wide range of professional contexts.
+The acting for stage and screen postgraduate pathway will help refine your professional approach across industries.

 This course is in Clearing